Justo Rufino Barrios: Rise to power

 In July 1871, Barrios, together with other generals and dissidents, issued the "Plan for the Fatherland" proposing to overthrow Guatemala's long entrenched Conservadora (conservative) administration; soon after, they succeeded in doing so, and General García Granados was declared president and Barrios commander of the armed forces.
 While Barrios was back in Quetzaltenago, García Granados was seen as weak by his own party members and was asked to call for elections, as the general consent was that Barrios would make a better president.
 Barrios was elected president in 1873.

 Government

 Guatemalan National Penitentiary, built by Barrios to incarcerate and torture his political enemies.

 The Conservative government in Honduras gave military backing to a group of Guatemalan Conservatives wishing to take back the government, so Barrios declared war on the Honduran government.
-At the same time, Barrios, together with President Luis Bogran of Honduras, declared an intention to reunify the old United Provinces of Central America.
+At the same time, Barrios, together with President Luis Bográn of Honduras, declared an intention to reunify the old United Provinces of Central America.

 During his time in office, Barrios continued with the liberal reforms initiated by Miguel García Granados, but he was more aggressive in implementing them.
 A summary of his reforms is: